Thank you for your interest in Vermont’s reptiles and amphibians!

 Seen a Herp?
 Tell us!

 Submit your observations and photos electronically.
-If you use iNaturalist, please also submit your reports to us; you will receive a personal response from us including answers to any of your questions regarding ID, natural history, and conservation of the species!
+If you use iNaturalist, please also submit your reports to us; you will receive a personal response from us including answers to any of your questions regarding identification, natural history, and conservation of the species!

 We would also like to both recognize and thank our financial supporters; without their contributions this important conservation work would not be possible.
 We also appreciate the Vermont Book Shop for making our posters more widely available.